onify/install/hub/linux/README.md

 microk8s.enable dns
 ```

-> If you have issues with k8s default DNS (8.8.8.8 and 8.8.4.4), you need to change this, see `https://microk8s.io/docs/addon-dns`.
+> If you have issues with MicroK8s default DNS (8.8.8.8 and 8.8.4.4), you need to change this, see [MicroK8s Add-on dns](https://microk8s.io/docs/addon-dns).

 ### Set kubetcl alias